iron-io/docs/mq/reference/api/index.md

 { "msg": "reason for error" }
 {% endhighlight %}

+#### Exponential Backoff

+When a 503 error code is returned, it signifies that the server is currently unavailable.
+This means there was a problem processing the request on the server-side; it makes no comment on the validity of the request.
+Libraries and clients should use [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff) when confronted with a 503 error, retrying their request with increasing delays until it succeeds or a maximum number of retries (configured by the client) has been reached.

 ## List Message Queues

 Get a list of all queues in a project.
 100 queues are listed at a time.
 To see more, use the page parameter.